-In this article, we talk a great deal about the importance of the therapeutic community in the MARR programs.
+In this article, we talk a great deal about the importance of the community in the MARR programs.
 And for good reason.
-We view the therapeutic community as a microcosm of the real world, the world our clients will eventually return to as they grow into their sobriety.
+We view the community as a microcosm of the real world, the world our clients will eventually return to as they grow into their sobriety.
 The same problems that someone has in the world at large are present in the treatment setting.
 This provides an opportunity for clients to learn about themselves and practice new ways to interact with others.

 The Community Construct

-Although our female clients are exposed to a great deal of therapy, individual and group sessions, and psychoeducation in the daily programming of MARR, it is in the context of the therapeutic community that true and lasting change occurs.
+Although our female clients are exposed to a great deal of therapy, individual and group sessions, and psychoeducation in the daily programming of MARR, it is in the context of the community that true and lasting change occurs.

-The therapeutic community is not just a handful of people living together.
+The community is not just a handful of people living together.
 They are individuals committed to recovery and one another.
 When women come into treatment they have often been very isolated in their active addiction.
 Some women may not have lived with other women in many, many years, or ever before in their lives.
 The disease of addiction thrives in isolation and takes over one’s mind, thoughts, and soul.
-The therapeutic community is a major impetus for ending the isolation and combating the disease.
+The community is a major impetus for ending the isolation and combating the disease.

 Women and Conflict